196 East Commerce Street

 Those factors are as follows:

-The underlying rational of the Newburgh v.
+The underlying rationale of the Newburgh v.
 Arrigo decision is that if society does not mandate the duty of parents to pay for their children's college costs, then the number of children who go on to higher education will decrease.
-Moreover, society will suffer if less children receive a college education.
+Moreover, society will suffer if fewer children receive a college education.
 New Jersey has a vested interest in encouraging children who want to go to college.
 If they have the academic ability, then children should be able to attend college without assuming staggering student loans, if their families can afford to help out.

 If your child is planning to attend college and you want to determine what, if any, your obligation will be to contribute to those expenses, our New Jersey family law attorneys can help.
+Contact us today we are here to help.

 Don’t let your rights be jeopardized.